bzminer/bzminer/README.md

   --force_opencl INT          Force all devices to use the OpenCL implementation (if possible).
   --reset_oc_dag_gen INT      Reset overclocks before dag generation.
 Clocks will be set back after dag is generated.
 1 = enabled, 0 = disabled
-  --no_watchdog               Do not start watchdog service --devices                   Only log devices.
+  --no_watchdog               Do not start watchdog service --disable TEXT ...
+Disable specific GPUs from mining, separate by a space.
+Use device id in the format of pci_bus:pci_device (eg. --disable 1:0 3:0). use --devices to find device id.
+  --devices                   Only log devices.
 Does not start miner
   ```